The Employment Law Review: Mexico

 - causes foreseen in Article 38 of the FLL (mining-related causes); and

 - a legally declared bankruptcy of the employer, if the authorities or creditors resolve the definitive closure of the company or a definitive reduction of the company's activities.

-Carrying forward any collective redundancy would have to be performed through the corresponding special proceeding provided by the FLL and the severance payment would be limited to three months' integrated salary, omitting the payment 20 days of integrated salary per year of service.
-However, it is important to take into consideration that any collective redundancy can be carried forward outside the special proceeding provided by the FLL, in which case a full severance payment must be paid, including the three months' integrated salary, 20 days' integrated salary per year of service and a seniority premium.
+Carrying out a collective redundancy would have to be performed through the corresponding special proceeding provided by the FLL and the severance payment would be limited to three months' integrated salary, omitting the payment 20 days of integrated salary per year of service.
+However, it is important to take into consideration that any collective redundancy can be carried out other than through the special proceeding provided by the FLL, in which case a full severance payment must be paid, including three months' integrated salary, 20 days' integrated salary per year of service and a seniority premium.

 When redundancies are the result of the implementation of new production processes involving new automated technologies or the installation of new machinery in the workplace, employees are entitled to four months' integrated salary plus 20 days' integrated salary per year of service, and the salaries and benefits accrued.

 Mexico does not have business transfer laws that protect employees affected by a merger, acquisition or outsourcing transaction as in other jurisdictions.
 However, the FLL contains a provision that regulates the transfer of employees from one employer to another as a result of a corporate buyout or restructuring of a business.
 This transfer must take place on a date agreed by the parties (employers).
 Furthermore, the transfer of employees shall take place whenever the whole or the main part of the business is also transferred.
 This type of transfer is known as an employer substitution, which is a legal proceeding whereby an employer assumes any and all obligations of the former employer of an individual or group of individuals without terminating, suspending or modifying the terms of the original labour relationship.